 Back in the day, flying boats that landed on the water were still popular.
 This was the main reason why the city had set a limit to the height a particular structure could reach.

-One of the most remarkable Sydney Tower facts is that the height limit was increased because of the construction of it.
+One of the most remarkable Sydney Tower facts is that the height limit was increased because of its construction.
 It was originally set at 279 meters (915 feet), which is the height of the top floor, and increased to 305 meters (increased to 309 meters / 1,014 feet with the addition of a lightning rod in 1998), which is still the height limit today.

 That’s why the construction of the tower only started in 1975.
 It officially opened to the public in September of the year 1981.